axelvaldez/radical-companies/_posts/4-rads-and-banners/2022-10-06-small-bites-how-lockheed-martin-could-ease-into-using-rads.markdown

  <p>We could give everybody the same about but that doesn&rsquo;t work for long.
 We could add things like years of schooling and service, but that is pretty arbitrary and biased.
 In any case, it has little to do with contributions.</p>

 <h1>Equitable Distribution</h1>
  <p>&ldquo;Equitable&rdquo; sounds good, but there isn&rsquo;t a generally agreed formula for it.
 People have tried all kinds, but none really work for long and are often tweaked.
-Eventually, they become unintelligible to most people, and mistrusted.</p>
+Eventually, they become unintelligible, and mistrusted, to most people.</p>
  <p>We have not discovered a formula for it, either.
-What <span class="_paradigm">Radical</span> supports, and what a <span class="_paradigm">RAD<span>s do, is that it lets employees determine what a <em>valuable contribution</em> is.</p>
+What <span class="_paradigm">Radical</span> supports, and what <span class="_paradigm">RAD<span>s do is that it lets employees determine what a <em>valuable contribution</em> is.</p>
  <p>As an experiments, we could do the following,</p>
   <ul>
    <li>Lockheed Martin employees would co-own the employee bonus pool.</li>